RedPointGlobal/redpoint-rpi/README.md

 ```
 For quick Demo installations, you can use a pre-configured Demo SQL server.
 To do this, set the ```EnableDemoSQLServer``` to ```true``` in the values.yaml file

-By enabling ```EnableDemoSQLServer```, you can skip configuring the detailed SQL Server settings under configeditor.ConnectionSettings.
+By enabling ```EnableDemoSQLServer```, you can skip configuring the SQL Server settings under ```configeditor.ConnectionSettings```.
 The Helm chart will use the default settings for the Demo SQL server.
 ```
   configeditor:
     EnableDemoSQLServer: true